cuilianhq/omast/readme.md

 omast extends [unist][], a format for syntax trees, to benefit from its ecosystem of utilities.

-omast is not limited to Dart and can be used in other programming languages.
+omast relates to [Dart][dart] and [javascript][javascript] in that it has a rich ecosystem of utilities for working with compliant syntax trees in JavaScript.
+However, omast is not limited to Dart and Javascript, and can be used in other programming languages.

 ## Nodes